-In 2019, a liability-based levy paid to the Orphan Site Reclamation Fund ("OSRF") replaced the orphan site reclamation fund tax paid by permit holders.
+In the spring of 2019, a liability-based levy paid to the Orphan Site Reclamation Fund ("OSRF") replaced the orphan site reclamation fund tax paid by permit holders.
 Similar to Alberta's Orphan Fund, the OSRF is an industry-funded program created to address the abandonment and reclamation costs for orphan sites.
 Permit holders are required to pay their proportionate share of the levy.
-The OGAA permits the BCOGC to impose more than one levy in a given calendar year.
+The OGAA permits the BCER to impose more than one levy in a given calendar year.

 The Dormancy and Shutdown Regulation (the "Dormancy Regulation") establishes the first set of legally imposed timelines for the restoration of crude oil and natural gas wells in western Canada.
 The Dormancy Regulation classifies different sites based on activity levels associated with each site, with a goal of ensuring that 100 per cent of currently dormant sites are reclaimed by 2036 with additional regulated timelines for sites that become dormant between 2019 and 2023 or become dormant after 2024.
 A permit holder will have varying reporting, decommissioning, remediation, and reclamation obligations that depend on the classification of its sites.
-Any permit holder that has a dormant site in its portfolio must develop and submit an annual work plan to the BCOGC, outlining its decommissioning and restoration activities for each calendar year.
-The permit holder must also prepare and submit a retrospective annual report within 60 days of the end of the calendar year in which it conducted the work outlined in the corresponding annual work plan.
-The Dormancy Regulation is expected to have minimal impact on ARC's corporate liability estimate and the company's current liability management program in British Columbia.
+Any permit holder that has a dormant site in its portfolio must develop and submit an annual work plan to the BCER, outlining its decommissioning and restoration activities for each calendar year.
+The permit holder must also prepare and submit a retrospective annual report within

+60 days of the end of the calendar year in which it conducted the work outlined in the corresponding annual work plan.

 The Government of British Columbia passed amendments to the Oil and Gas Activities Act under the Miscellaneous Statutes Amendment Act (No.2) in October 2021.
-These amendments allow the BCOGC to grant exemptions for strict compliance with the requirements of the Dormancy Regulation.
+These amendments allow the BCER to grant exemptions for strict compliance with the requirements of the Dormancy Regulation.
 In turn, this may mean that a permit holder can, with approval, depart from the regulated timelines set under the Dormancy Regulation.
-The relevant amendments which provide the BCOGC with the power to grant these exemptions came into force on October 28, 2021.
+The relevant amendments which provide the BCER with the power to grant these exemptions came into force on October 28, 2021.